 When you are an employee who regularly works from home and part of your home has been set aside primarily or exclusively for the purpose of work, a home office deduction may be allowable.
 Typical home office costs include heating, cooling, lighting and office equipment depreciation.

-Explore more information on home office expenses or talk to your CPA Australia-registered tax agent.
+Find more information on home office expenses here or talk to your CPA Australia-registered tax agent.